devendranaga/linux-systems-programming-with-c/posix_threads_programming.md

 int pthread_join(pthread_t tid, void **retval)
 ```

 the `pthread_join` accepts the thread id and then the `retval` is the value output when the thread returns and stops execution.
-This is catched in the `retval` argument of the `pthread_join` call.
+This is caught in the `retval` argument of the `pthread_join` call.

 Threads must be joined when they are not created in detach state.
 The main thread has to wait for the threads to complete their execution.
 The default thread created is joinable.
 This can be found via the `pthread_attr_getdetachstate` API.